AlexDCode/AutomatedRadioEvaluationSuite/docs/readthedocs/source/tutorial_ant.md

 ### Configure the VNA

-Configure the Vector Network Analyzer (VNA) in the *VNA* tab.
-When connecting to the instruments, the app will load the current settings to the app.
-If you change any of the *Start Frequency*, *Step Frequency*, and *Stop Frequency*, the calibration might not be valid anymore.
-To prevent this, calibrate before connecting and leave the loaded values.
-These settings are limited to the capabilities of the instruments (i.e., frequency and power range).
-In addition, the app can load the smoothed data from the VNA, which utilizes a moving average filter with the given number of samples.
-If the *Smoothing Percentage* is set to zero, the smoothing will be turned off.
+Use the *VNA* tab to review and adjust Vector Network Analyzer (VNA) settings.
+When the VNA is connected, its current configuration is automatically loaded into the app.
+If you modify key parameters such as *Sweep Points*, *Start Frequency*, or *Stop Frequency*, the existing calibration may no longer be valid.

+To avoid invalidating the calibration, it is recommended to perform the VNA calibration before connecting to the VNA and then leave the loaded values unchanged.
+Keep in mind that the frequency and power ranges are constrained by the capabilities of the connected instrument.

+Optionally, the app can apply smoothing to the VNA data using a moving average filter with the given number of samples.
+This is controlled via the *Smoothing Percentage* setting.
+If set to zero, smoothing is disabled.

 ```{image} ./assets/Ant/vna_conf.png
 :alt: VNA Configuration